Azure/azure-sdk/docs/python/design.md

 ```

-{% include requirement/MUST %} expose the service clients the user is more likely to interact with from the root namespace of your package.
+{% include requirement/MUST id="python-client-namespace" %} expose the service clients the user is more likely to interact with from the root namespace of your package.

 ### Constructors and factory methods

-{% include requirement/MUST %} provide a constructor that takes binding parameters (for example, the name of, or a URL pointing to the service instance), a `credentials` parameter, a `transport` parameter, and `**kwargs` for passing settings through to individual HTTP pipeline policies.
+{% include requirement/MUST id="python-client-constructor-form" %} provide a constructor that takes binding parameters (for example, the name of, or a URL pointing to the service instance), a `credentials` parameter, a `transport` parameter, and `**kwargs` for passing settings through to individual HTTP pipeline policies.

 Only the minimal information needed to connect and interact with the service should be required.
 All additional information should be optional.

 The constructor **must not** take a connection string.

-{% include requirement/MUST %} use a separate factory method `ExampleServiceClient.from_connection_string` to create a client from a connection string (if the client supports connection strings).
+{% include requirement/MUST id="python-client-connection-string" %} use a separate factory method `ExampleServiceClient.from_connection_string` to create a client from a connection string (if the client supports connection strings).

 The method **should** parse the connection string and pass the values to the constructor.
 Provide a `from_connection_string` factory method only if the Azure portal exposes a connection string for your service.